danielrammer/danielrammer.github.io/_aboutme.md

-Find some of my projects on
+Hi, I'm Daniel.
+I consider myself as a generalist with broad skills in software development and media design.
+Enjoying working with game engines, 3d modeling tools, producing sound and music and working with all kinds of Adobe products :) .

-this website and contact me if you have any questions or ideas.
+You can find some of my projects on this website and contact me if you have any questions or ideas.

-After quite some working experience, most of the time I spent in robotics, I decided to go to University with 25 years of age.
-During that training I, unexpectedly, developed a strong interest in game development and interactive technologies.
-This lead to lots of game side project and to my job at the Ars Electronica Futurelab.
-Meanwhile I could collect lots of experience in various developer and lead roles within crazy divers research, development and arts projects.
+After several years working primarily in robotics, I decided at 25 to pursue a university degree.
+During my studies, I unexpectedly developed a strong interest in game development and interactive technologies.
+This led to numerous game-related side projects and eventually to my role at the Ars Electronica Futurelab.
+Over the years, I’ve gained extensive experience in various developer and leadership roles, contributing to diverse and often unconventional research, development, and arts projects.

 ## Education
 * 2015 - 2017: University of Applied Sciences Hagenberg - [Interactive Media](https://www.fh-ooe.at/en/hagenberg-campus/studiengaenge/master/interactive-media/) MSc